Problems Displaying HDR Content on Windows 10/11? Fix Now!

 Method 3: some 4K TVs, if not all, seem to be troublesome when used as a monitor for 4K HDR gaming.
 Consequently, please resort to best qualified 4K TVs for gaming.

-Method: download the HDR content to the system locally and then play on your Windows 10 to whopping reduce the risk of streaming failure.
+Method: Download the HDR content to the system locally and then play on your Windows 10/11 to whopping reduce the risk of streaming failure.
+There are many tools that can help you save the HDR contents from streaming services, such as Netflix Video Downloader, WinX Video Converter, Camtasia, Movavi Video Converter or some online services.

 On top of the above-mentioned Windows 10 HDR problems, a wide variety of other Windows 10 HDR issues also haunt you now and then, such as all SDR contents and apps on HDR-capable display are too bright or dark, color isn't displaying correctly, colors seem to be over saturated when night light is enabled, brightness appears to be incorrect after you restart, shut down or wake up your PC from sleep, etc. Faced with one of these problems, please resort to Microsoft official support webpage to find all the troubleshooting tips you need in a single page.